schmic41/Glickit/README.md

 With that in mind, let's get started!

+## Installation

+This has not yet been uploaded to Clojars.
+When it is, installation instructions will be provided here.

 ## Usage

 Some familiarity with ranking systems (what they are, what problems they solve, a general sense of how they work) is assumed.